 - Trust modification

-Typically in an estate litigation scenario, an attorney will also provide clients with information regarding consultation on policies and practices related to estate law, notifying clients about acceptable fiduciary conduct and other standards at a state and federal level that could apply to their estate.
+Typically, in an estate litigation scenario, an attorney will also provide clients with information regarding consultation on policies and practices related to estate law, notifying clients about acceptable fiduciary conduct and other standards at a state and federal level that could apply to their estate.
 This form of litigation typically takes place within the realm of state probate codes, and the procedures fall under the management of probate and surrogate courts, the arena in which the majority of trust and probate matters are determined.

-Executors, Administrators, and Claimants
+Executors, Administrators & Claimants

-- The executor of a will is someone that is named in a will and takes up the legal responsibility to carry out the deceased’s remaining financial matters.
+- The executor of a will is someone who is named in a will and takes up the legal responsibility to carry out the deceased’s remaining financial matters.
 They will distribute the assets of the will, pay off remaining debts and taxes, and make court appearances for the estate.
 The executor can decline their role, but these roles are often carried out by close family members and discussed in advance of a death.

-Who Is Considered a Beneficiary in Estate Litigation?
+Who Is a Beneficiary in Estate Litigation?

+The beneficiary in estate litigation is an individual who receives the benefits such as property, benefits of insurance policies or pension plans, IRAs, or other financial instruments.
 Beneficiary designations can be incredibly complicated, depending on the instrument and how a beneficiary is named.
 There are varying types of beneficiaries, such as contingent beneficiaries that receive assets should the primary beneficiary become deceased before administration.

-Beneficiaries may be the estate itself, such as when listing an estate as the beneficiary of an insurance policy.
-Beneficiaries can be individuals or even charitable organizations.
-Because accounts and beneficiaries can easily overlap, it’s best practice to consult with an experienced legal representative in regards to estate litigation and planning to ensure that beneficiaries are not accidentally disinherited and that, in the presence of multiple accounts and assets, consistency remains steady.
+Beneficiaries may be the estate itself, such as when listing an estate as the beneficiary of an insurance policy, individuals, or charitable organizations.
+Because accounts and beneficiaries can easily overlap, it’s best practice to consult with an experienced legal representative about estate litigation and planning to ensure that beneficiaries are not accidentally disinherited and that, in the presence of multiple accounts and assets, consistency remains steady.

 - Undue influence